Research

 water-borne_hormones

-Both natural and anthropogenic stressors are known to affect stress hormone production in amphibians.
-Traditionally, hormones have been measured via plasma collection or whole-body assays, but alternatives such as urinary collection have been developed.
-I have helped to develop novel methods to collect water-borne hormones from small aquatic salamanders and am using these methods to assess stress in individuals from both experimental laboratory comparing individual responses to stressors, and field settings to compare population-level responses to large-scale habitat disturbance.
-Projects examining how urbanization, agricultural development, predators, contaminants, and disease influence stress hormone levels are on-going.
+Both natural and anthropogenic stressors are known to influence stress hormone production in amphibians, with important consequences for behavior, physiology, and survival.
+Traditionally, these hormones have been measured through plasma collection or whole-body assays, approaches that can be invasive or impractical for small or imperiled species.
+More recently, non-invasive alternatives such as urinary sampling have been developed.
+I have helped to advance novel methods for collecting water-borne hormones from small aquatic salamanders and am using these techniques to assess stress at both individual and population scales.
+In the laboratory, these methods allow for controlled comparisons of individual responses to specific stressors, while in field settings they facilitate population-level assessments of large-scale habitat disturbance.
+Ongoing projects examine how urbanization, agricultural development, predators, contaminants, and disease influence stress hormone levels, providing insight into how environmental change translates into physiological stress and, ultimately, conservation risk.